-Module Aims: This module is based around four separate case studies in Materials and Sports Materials.
+Module Aims: This module is based around four separate case studies in Materials.
 Each case study will focus on a particular engineering material, component or structure.
 Within each case study, students will be presented with some initial material, along with suggested links to further information.
 Students will then undertake independent study either individually or in groups, with a final report presented on the findings.
 In some case studies, presentations will be part of the assessment.
-The specific case studies will include engineering design, materials selection for engineering applications, failure analysis, materials characterisation techniques and investigation of material for solar cell.
+The specific case studies will include engineering design, materials selection for engineering applications, failure analysis and materials characterisation techniques.